BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation: Experiment Setting

 \subsection{Evaluated Models}

 We evaluated 21 LLMs, where proprietary models were accessed via their respective APIs and open-source models were deployed locally.
-All inference tasks were executed on an 8$\times$NVIDIA H100 GPU cluster.
+All inference tasks were executed on an 8$\times$NVIDIA H200 GPU cluster.
 For additional details regarding the models, refer to Appendix \ref{sec:Model_details}.
-We additionally invited two financial experts who were not involved in the data construction process, to participate in the task evaluation of BizFinBench.v2 to provide a performance comparison with the LLMs.
+We additionally invited two financial experts who were not involved in the data construction process to participate in the competition, so as to conduct a comparative analysis with the performance of LLMs.